carpdiem/carpdiem.github.io/_misc/Dotfiles-zshrc-vimrc-tmuxconf-and-jupyter_customcss.markdown

 #### Why do I post these here with dropbox links, rather than hosting them in a github repo?

-Frankly, I'm too lazy to bother *git add*-ind and *git commit*-ing them every time I make a change.
+Frankly, I'm too lazy to bother *git add*-ing and *git commit*-ing them every time I make a change.
 In practice, I keep them synced to my Dropbox account, and have a setupNewUbuntu.sh script that I run on all of my personal systems to symlink them into ~/ after I get my local Dropbox folder synced.

 So far this has worked well, though I might adjust the setup as I need to in the future.

 #### Anything particularly interesting?

+Lines 116-117 of my .vimrc were critical to fixing an issue I had of extremely annoying pauses whenever I would tap the Caps-Lock key (I have my Caps-Lock set to act as ESC when you tap it, but CTRL when you hold it). this was coupled with lines 71-72 of my .zshrc, and lines 33-36 of my .tmux.conf.

+Lines 119-120 of my .vimrc were needed to fix a crazy-annoying bug where due to a particular vim plugin (indentLine), various characters would not be displayed when editing .markdown and .tex files.
+This included single asterisks, but not double asterisks!
+So \* would not be displayed, but \*\* would be displayed.

+Finally, I include my jupyter_custom.css file.
+It's not a true dotfile—no "." at the beginning!—but it serves a similar role for adjusting the default display properties of my Jupyter installation make my time using that software more enjoyable.
+And given just how often I fire that up, it's well worth it.